-Xiong’an, 13 November 2019: The LEEP project in Xiong’an has concluded a second successful workshop in which a new collaboration with the city was launched for the implementation of innovative city solutions.
+Xiong’an, 13 November 2019: The Low Emissions Economy Partnership (LEEP) project in Xiong’an has concluded a second successful workshop in which a new collaboration with the city was launched for the implementation of innovative city solutions.

-The LEEP Xiong’an project facilitates an institutional engagement between a number of WBCSD member companies and the Xiong’an New Area authorities in Hebei province, China.
+The LEEP Xiong’an project, launched by WBCSD alongside China BCSD, facilitates an institutional engagement between a number of WBCSD member companies and the Xiong’an New Area authorities in Hebei province, China.
 The WBCSD members involved to date are Sinopec and State Power Investment Corporation (SPIC), as Co-chairs of the project Board, Arcadis, Baker McKenzie, P&G and Suez.

 The Xiong’an New Area development is one of President Xi Jinping’s Millennium projects.
 Located 100 km southwest of Beijing, it aims to establish a highly sustainable city blueprint to showcase a Chinese model of a city that is sustainable, low-carbon, smart and green.
 This model will be used nationally to promote high-quality development, high living standards and the resolution of sustainability challenges.